 • Focusing on customer needs at each stage.

 • Highlighting development priorities.

-• Concentrate resources to increase efficiency.
+• Focus resources to increase efficiency.

-Once we identify who has high intent, we will use the data we collected to re-target that same person on multiple advertising platforms and audience networks.
+The beauty of retargeting is that we are dedicating our full ad budget to pre-qualified customers only, which is a much smaller, more reachable audience than cold traffic.
+Once we identified a customer with high intent, we used the data collected to re-target that same person on multiple advertising platforms and audience networks.

 By identifying such customers and collecting their data, the brand is able to serve a variety of messages to users on Facebook, Instagram, Youtube, the Google display network, news site, free alarm apps, and pretty much anywhere on the internet.
 It gives the brand tremendous authority and draws the targeted customer much closer to making a favorable purchase decision.

 When a brand can stay in front of the audience on not just one platform but pretty much all over the place, all of the time, we called this achieving omnipresence.
 It is not about the frequency of the advertising, it is about being everywhere all the time.
 This gives a brand unlimited influencing power that can’t be achieved any other way.